News

 November 22, 2024

-Over $25 Million awarded to expand health care workforce programs and address California's physician shortage
+Over $25 million awarded to expand health care workforce programs and address California's physician shortage

-SACRAMENTO, Calif. – Physicians for a Healthy California (PHC) announced more than $25 million in CalMedForce awards across the state to support new and existing residency positions to help grow the California physician workforce.
+Physicians for a Healthy California (PHC) announced more than $25 million in CalMedForce awards across the state to support new and existing residency positions to help grow the California physician workforce.

 This seventh round of CalMedForce funding, generated by the voter-approved Proposition 56 tobacco tax of 2016 and administered by PHC, will support 184 residency positions in 142 graduate medical education (GME) programs at hospitals and clinics that provide care to medically underserved groups and communities.